Arvinth-Krishna/Reco-PC-Server/README.md

 * !clip *text*
 	> copy the message to your PC's Clipboard

+               e.g: !clip Copy this text to PC's Clipboard

 * !echo *status*
 	> turns on or off !cmd and !powershell command echo in chat.
-When turned on, the command return will be sent to chat, e.g: !echo on (or) !echo off
+When turned on, the command return will be sent to chat,

+              e.g: !echo on (or) !echo off

 * !file *command* or !file *command* *path*
-	> browses, saves and retrieves files from or to your computer, e.g: !file relative .. list of commands:
+	> browses, saves and retrieves files from or to your computer,

+                e.g: !file relative ..
+		list of commands:
 		- absolute => sets an absolute path
 		- relative => sets a relative path